lucidm/lcdi2c/README.md

   - dev       - description of major:minor device number associated with /dev/lcdi2c device file.

-  - home      - writting "1" will cause LCD to move cursor to first column and row of LCD.
+  - home      - writing "1" will cause LCD to move cursor to first column and row of LCD.

   - meta      - description of currently used LCD.
 You can only read this file to get current LCD configurartion.

   - position  - this file will help you to set or read current cursor position.
 This file contains two bytes, value of first byte informs about current cursor position at column, second byte contain information about current cursor position at row.
-Writting two bytes to this file, will set cursor at position.
+Writing two bytes to this file, will set cursor at position.

   - reset     - write only file, "1" write to this file will reset LCD to state after module was loaded.

-  - scrollhz  - scroll horizontally, write "1" to this file to scroll content of LCD horizontally by 1 character to the right, scrolling to the left is made by writting "0" to this file.
+  - scrollhz  - scroll horizontally, write "1" to this file to scroll content of LCD horizontally by 1 character to the right, scrolling to the left is made by writing "0" to this file.
 This scrolling technique will not change contents of internal RAM of your display, so "data" file will also keep its content intact.
 Opposite character which leave display during the scroll will appear on the on the other outermost position, so this scroll always keeps information on the screen.
                 This is the internal HD44780 mechanism.